Find a value of θ in the interval [0°, 90°) that satisfies each s... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find a value of θ in the interval [0°, 90°) that satisfies each statement.
 Give answers in decimal degrees to six decimal places.
-See Example 2. cot θ = 0.21563481
+See Example 2. tan θ = 6.4358841

 Verified Solution